 Interactive Charts

-Chart 1: Flood Hydrograph Components (Storm Hydrograph, DRH & Baseflow)
+Chart 1: Flood Hydrograph Components (Total Q, DRH & Baseflow)

 Total streamflow (blue), direct runoff hydrograph (orange), and constant baseflow (green) from the worked example.